Peyman-mxli/Learn-How-To-Code/02-PROJECTS/03-VEHICLE-M-S/README.md

         ├── camion.py
         └── bicicleta.py
 =============================================================================

-🧠 What You Will Learn
+# 🧠What You Will Learn
 By working on this project, you will learn:
 How to design systems using OOP principles
 How to implement inheritance and abstraction
 How to organize code into modules and packages
 How to apply polymorphism in real scenarios
 How to build scalable and maintainable applications
 =============================================================================

-⚙️ How It Works
+# ⚙️ How It Works
 The system follows this architecture:
 A base abstract class defines common behavior
 Derived classes implement specific logic

-Objects are created from different vehicle types

-Polymorphism allows unified interaction
+Objects are created from different vehicle types Polymorphism allows unified interaction
 This creates a flexible and extensible system design.
 =============================================================================
 ▶️ How to Run
 python main.py
 =============================================================================
 ⚠️ Professional Impact
 This project represents a transition from basic scripting to structured software design.
 It prepares you for:
 Building scalable systems
 Working with frameworks (Django, Flask, FastAPI) Understanding enterprise-level architecture
 It demonstrates your ability to design clean, modular, and professional code.
 ===========================================================================
 👤 Author
 ===========================================================================
 Peyman Miyandashti
 🎓 Polytechnic University of Baja California
 💻 Information Technology Engineering & Digital Innovation 📍 From IRAN (Mexico)
 📅 Year: 2026
 🆔 ID: 250161
 ===========================================================================